Community Program Evaluations

 The federal grant provides funding to support six Colorado counties in their efforts to implement primary prevention strategies.
 The grant also supports state level initiatives such as the forming of a state epidemiology outcomes workgroup.

 The Evaluation Center supports the SPF-PFS program by facilitating the cross-site evaluation for all Colorado sub-grantees, providing evaluation expertise to the state level initiatives, and providing training and technical assistance to sub-grantees around the use of data and evaluation methodologies.

-State Tobacco Education and Prevention Program
+State Tobacco Education and Prevention Partnership

 Evaluation Dates: 2015 – 2018

-The Evaluation Center has partnered with the Colorado School of Public Health Community Epidemiology & Program Evaluation Group (CEPEG) to evaluate the Colorado Department of Public Health & Environment State Tobacco Education and Prevention Program (STEPP).
+The Evaluation Center has partnered with the Colorado School of Public Health Community Epidemiology & Program Evaluation Group (CEPEG) to evaluate the Colorado Department of Public Health & Environment State Tobacco Education and Prevention Partnership (STEPP).
 The Evaluation Center and CEPEG will collaborate with STEPP staff and grantees in designing and implementing evaluation of tobacco control program activities conducted with Amendment 35 grant funding during FY2016-2018.
 STEPP grantees are employing a variety of evidence-based interventions designed to prevent and reduce tobacco use among Colorado residents.

 The Evaluation Center will provide technical assistance and training to STEPP grantees to support the development and implementation of the grantees’ local evaluation plans in addition to conducting two micro evaluations, one focused on hospital/clinic health systems change and the second focused on community level programs, policies and systems changes that prevent youth tobacco use and promote cessation.

 For more information on STEPP, please see the Colorado Department of Public Health & Environment website: www.colorado.gov/pacific/cdphe/A35-tobacco